williamdemeo/LEAN_wjd/theorem_proving/README.md

 end hide
 ```

+---

-All that has changed are the braces around ``α : Type u`` in the declaration of the variables.
-We can also use this device in function definitions:
+All that has changed are the braces around ``α : Type u`` in the declaration of
+the variables.
+We can also use this device in function definitions.

 ```scala